NATHHAN National Challenged Homeschoolers Associated Network

 We wish that she had known of this years ago because we think it would have been easier for her to learn this at an earlier age, but at least she can get started with it now and start improving her life with it as much as possible at this stage in her life.
 Our insurance paid for every bit of it, but Medicaid also covers it if your insurance doesn't.
 To find out more about this, contact Dynavox at:

-Dynavox Systems
+Dynavox Technologies

 2100 Wharton St., Suite 400